ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

     * The project version follows :ref:`Semantic versioning`.
     * The project author is ANSYS, Inc.
     * The project maintainer is ANSYS, Inc.
-    * Contact and support information are provided in the project.
+    * Contact and support information is provided in the project.
     * :ref:`The \`\`AUTHORS.md\`\` file` is present and contains the project lead and main contributors.
     * :ref:`The \`\`LICENSE\`\` file` is present and compliant with legal requirements.
     * :ref:`The \`\`CONTRIBUTING.md\`\` file` is present.